rscheinberg/Insert-Name-Here/README.md

 What is the boolean value of the statement "is there a way to get from the starting point to the treasure"?

 ## Recursive Abstraction:
-When we are trying to answer the question "is there a way to get from the starting point to the treasure", the recursive abstraction can answer the question "is there a way to get from the starting point to the treasure by going through junction 0".
+When we are trying to answer the question "is there a way to get from the starting point to the treasure", the recursive abstraction can answer the question "is there a way to get from the starting point to the treasure by going through junction *n*".

 ## Version Planner:
 0: Working UserOfMaze Class, with appropriate test cases